How can the Curriculum for Excellence enhance outcomes for children in Scotland? A classroom guide to better thinking.

 - Religious and Moral Education: Religious education helps a child explore different religions of the world.
 Children will gain education for citizenship and explore the challenges various beliefs and values present to the world.
 The children will understand that values, traditions, practices, beliefs, and citizenship skills are important for families and society - locally and globally.
 This will enable children to build moral decision-making skills.

 - Mathematics and Numeracy: Maths education gives children the opportunity to pursue their careers in fields of science, engineering and technology.
 Learning mathematics through different learning materials enables children to analyze and interpret information, assess risk, solve and simplify problems, and make informed decisions.
 Being numerate helps children to contribute effectively and work responsibly in daily life.
-Learning maths for children improve children's opportunities within the world of business.

 - STEM: STEM stands for Science, Technologies, Engineering and Mathematics.
 STEM-related learning and training develop children's expertise in subjects through project-based learning.
 This allows young people to use STEM as subjects, skills and knowledge in the world of business and to develop new ideas, knowledge, and products.